-I recently turned 26 and I freaked out about it a little bit (if you’d like to read the entire rambly freak-out post, please feel free).
+I recently turned 26 and I freaked out about it a little bit.
 I hate getting older, I hate the reminders of all the things I have yet to achieve and all the things I wish I’d already done but either never got around too or was too chicken shit to actually do them.
 In general, my birthday and the period around my birthday is a time of reflection for me – but it never normally ends with wonderful revelations, just with me crying into a slice of birthday cake.
 But an opportunity arose shortly after which after a bit of brainstorming, gave me the idea of this post.

 30 isn’t too far away but although 4 years sounds like a long time, I know (unfortunately) it’ll fly by.
 I’m not a huge travel fanatic but there are certainly some places on my radar that stick out to me and I know I’d love to visit – both near and far.
 4 years is a realistic goal, I think.
 So here are some places I want to visit before I’m 30!